numpy/numpy/doc/source/glossary.rst

    array scalar
-       An :doc:` array scalar <reference/arrays.scalars>` is an instance of the types/classes float32, float64,
+       An :doc:`array scalar <reference/arrays.scalars>` is an instance of the types/classes float32, float64,
        etc..
 For uniformity in handling operands, NumPy treats a scalar as an array of zero dimension.
-In contrast, a 0-dimensional array is an :doc:` ndarray <reference/arrays.ndarray>` instance containing precisely one array scalar.
+In contrast, a 0-dimensional array is an :doc:`ndarray <reference/arrays.ndarray>` instance containing precisely one value.

    axis